kenlasko/k8s/README.md

 ArgoCD sync-waves should install apps in the correct order.
 The full list of apps and their relative order can be found [here](/argocd-apps).

 ## Get Kubernetes token for token-based authentication
 Cluster connectivity can be done via OIDC through Omni, but its a good idea to have secondary access through standard token-based authentication.
 The cluster is configured for this using [Talos Shared VIP](https://www.talos.dev/v1.9/talos-guides/network/vip/), which makes cluster API access via a shared IP that is advertised by one of the control plane nodes.
-The IP address for this is `192.168.1.11:6443`.
+The address for this is `https://192.168.1.11:6443`.

 The service account is configured via [kubeapi-serviceaccount.yaml](/manifests/argocd/kubeapi-serviceaccount.yaml) and gets its token when the service account is created.

-For configuring your `kubeconfig` file, you need the service account token as well as the certificate authority public certificate.
+For configuring your `kubeconfig` file with the token-based authentication information, you need the service account token as well as the certificate authority public certificate.
 To get these, run:
 ```
 echo
 echo "Service Account Token:"